Aube

-The department was constituted as it is today by a decree of the National Assembly of 15 January 1790.
+The department was constituted by a decree of the National Assembly of 15 January 1790.

 Geography

 Location

-The Aube department is located in the south-west side of the Grand Est region.
-It borders the departments of Marne in the north (about 130 km long), Haute-Marne to the east (about 100 km long), Côte-d'Or in the south-east (about 45 km long), Yonne in the south-west (about 175 km long), and Seine-et-Marne in the west (about 45 km long).
+The Aube department is located in the southwest side of the Grand Est region.
+It borders the departments of Marne in the north (about 130 km long), Haute-Marne to the east (about 100 km long), Côte-d'Or in the southeast (about 45 km long), Yonne in the southwest (about 175 km long), and Seine-et-Marne in the west (about 45 km long).

 Subregions of Aube

 Within the department regions of natural or traditional countryside can be identified as follows: